rslavin/Aluin_PiSNES/README.md

 * Player 2 controls can now be bound to a joystick
 * Added Playstation 3 controller support

 The snes9x.cfg configuration file is currently set to PS3 controls, but can be modified to work with XBox or other controllers.
+Be sure to read the comments in the config file for instructions on how to exit, quickload, and quicksave.

 Installation
 ============